DVISNAKO/DVISNAKO/README.md

-Hello, on my page 😄,
+Hello, on my page, 😄

 My name is Dmitry, and I'm from Latvia.